vic9112/FPGA_Challenge2025_Qualifying_Round_Challenge/README.md

 ---

-## 📊 Performance Scoring System & Dataset
+## 📊 Accuracy Scoring System & Dataset

 You can access detailed information about the scoring system and datasets on Kaggle for the task via the following links: